SDA-SE/sda-dropwizard-commons/docs/client-jersey.md

     .atTarget(apiABaseUrl);
 ```

-### 3rd Party `javax.ws.rs-api` Client Implementations in Classpath
+### 3rd Party `jakarta.ws.rs-api` Client Implementations in Classpath

 The clients used in sda-commons require the Jersey Client implementation.
-If you are facing problems with other `javax.ws.rs-api` implementations in the classpath (e.g. RestEasy which comes
+If you are facing problems with other `jakarta.ws.rs-api` implementations in the classpath (e.g. RestEasy which comes
 with the Keycloak SDK) the Jersey Client Builder must be propagated in your project as service.
-Therefore, the service definition `src/main/resources/META-INF/services/javax.ws.rs.client.ClientBuilder` must be added
+Therefore, the service definition `src/main/resources/META-INF/services/jakarta.ws.rs.client.ClientBuilder` must be added
 to your project containing:

 ```